 - material assistance such as household goods, food parcels or clothing

 Emergency relief activities are also an important gateway to other support services such as:

 - financial counselling, microfinance and matched savings initiatives

 - family support services.

-Emergency Relief provides immediate financial and/or material support to people in financial crisis.
-Emergency Relief services are delivered by community organisations and help people address immediate basic needs in times of financial crisis.
-Emergency Relief can act as a safety net for people experiencing financial distress or hardship, and who have limited means or resources to help them alleviate their financial crisis.
-Access to Emergency Relief is free, however, individual service providers may have certain criteria that need to be met in order to access their particular ER service.
-Your local Emergency Relief provider can be found on the DSS Service Directory.
+Emergency relief provides immediate financial and/or material support to people in financial crisis.
+Emergency relief services are delivered by community organisations and help people address immediate basic needs in times of financial crisis.
+Emergency relief can act as a safety net for people experiencing financial distress or hardship, and who have limited means or resources to help them alleviate their financial crisis.
+Access to emergency relief is free, however, individual service providers may have certain criteria that need to be met in order to access their particular emergency relief service.
+Your local emergency relief provider can be found on the Department of Social Services Service Directory.

 Disaster relief and other payments

 The Australian Government is responsible for administering a range of emergency relief payments and services, from disaster relief to domestic and family violence or crisis support.